semji/composer-assets-installer/readme.md

     }

-Here is our project composer.json file :
+Here is the composer.json file of our project :

     {
         "require": {